-Did you know glaciers are found on every continent except Australia?
-These slow-moving rivers of ice cover 10 percent of Earth’s surface—yet the opportunity to see one up close doesn’t come around often, if ever.
+Did you know glaciers are found on every continent in the world except Australia?
+In fact, these slow-moving rivers of ice cover 10% of Earth’s surface—yet the opportunity to see one up close doesn’t come around often, if ever.
 And, as Earth’s temperature gradually rises, glaciers are retreating across the globe, making the opportunity to witness these remnants of the ice age even more spectacular.
-If you’re looking for one of the coolest activities you can do on two feet, Tordrillo Mountain Lodge offers some pretty cool info on everything you need to know about glacier hiking.
+It’s quite an experience to stand on something so large, so old, and that’s changing so much.

 Glacier Hiking in Alaska

-Alaska has 616 officially named glaciers and tens of thousands more that are unnamed (some estimates account for 100,000 glaciers in Alaska) with opportunities for both guided and unguided glacier hiking.
+Did you know that a majority of glaciers in the United States can be found in Alaska?
+In fact, Alaska has 616 officially named glaciers and tens of thousands more that are unnamed (some estimates account for 100,000 glaciers in Alaska) with opportunities for both guided and unguided glacier hiking.

 The best time to see glaciers—and hike on them—is in the summer, when most of the winter snow has melted away and temperatures are more comfortable.
 Another bonus of a summer trip to Alaska is the sun never sets (during June, anyway), which means you can pack more into each day.
-Late may to mid-September is a great time to visit Alaska.
+Late May to mid-September is a great time to visit Alaska.

-What Do You Wear While Glacier Hiking?
+What to Wear Glacier Hiking

 The basic equipment for glacier hiking includes standard hiking equipment, like comfortable hiking boots, layered clothing, sun protection, and anything else you would bring for a day hike.
 However, depending on the hike, level of difficulty—and the innate dangers of glacier hiking—additional equipment might be needed and recommended to ensure your safety.